Layr-Labs/eigenlayer-docs/docs/eigenda/deployed-contracts.md

 ### Current Testnet Deployment

-The current testnet deployment of EigenDA is [`v0.3.0`](https://github.com/Layr-Labs/eigenda/releases/tag/v0.3.0) part of which includes middleware contracts at version [`v0.1.1-goerli-m2`](https://github.com/Layr-Labs/eigenlayer-middleware/tree/testnet) release.
+The current testnet deployment of EigenDA is [`v0.3.0`](https://github.com/Layr-Labs/eigenda/releases/tag/v0.3.0) part of which includes middleware contracts from the [`v0.1.1-goerli-m2`](https://github.com/Layr-Labs/eigenlayer-middleware/tree/testnet) release.
 Below are the deployed contract addresses and links to source.

 | Name                           | Solidity                                                                                                   | Proxy                                                          | Implementation                                                | Notes                                                                                                            |
 |--------------------------------|------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|---------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|